The procedure · twelve steps · driver-side

 Then: drive straight to a tire shop and get a proper replacement tire.
 The spare (or donut) is for getting you off the road, not for everyday driving.

-Why does the order matter?
+Why the order matters

 Each step creates the conditions that let the next one happen.
 Loosening the lug nuts works because the tire is gripping the ground — once the wheel is suspended in the air, it spins when you turn the wrench, and you can't break the lugs free.
 Hand-tightening in the star pattern happens while the car is up because that's when the wheel is easy to seat flush against the hub.
 Full-torquing happens only after the car is lowered, because a wheel on the ground can't spin when you crank down on the wrench.